 5 Ways to Improve Your Cybersecurity Incident Response Plan

-Gartner reports that 10% of IT budgets are spent on detection of intrusions into their proprietary networks, with anticipates growth of 75% by the year 2020.
+Gartner reports that 10% of IT budgets are spent on detection of intrusions into their proprietary networks, with an anticipated growth of 75% by the year 2020.
 This represents an astronomical growth rate that could potentially put a major strain on the bottom lines of many businesses.
 Coping with these attacks cost-effectively requires an incident response plan adapted to our modern IT security environment.

 Generating an incident response plan is a must for every business, regardless of size or industry.
 However, having a plan is only the beginning.
 There are various improvements that need to be implemented:

 Detection and communication

 Incident response should include your policy of communication with the appropriate parties, and the method of communications, along with a backup plan.
-For instance, if your primary method of communication involves email, an incident affecting your email system could throw everything into chaos.
+For instance, if your primary method of communication involves email, an incident affecting your email system throws everything into chaos.
 Thus, you always need a secondary means of notifying the correct parties.

 Set priorities for a response, based on the severity of the incident.
 No two incidents will require the exact same level of response or sense of urgency, so establish policies for how the priority should be determined with detailed procedures.
-Also, include notification to any vendors or third parties that may be engaged for resolution, such as human resources or public relations.
+Also, include notification to any vendors or third parties that may be engaged for resolution, such as HR or PR.

 Each new incident uncovered should undergo a security level assessment (SLA) with predefined time-to-response requirements, procedures, and documentation provided.
 Create templates for standard incident documentation to ensure all relevant information is captured as the case is managed.